 - Feedback from the day was really positive

-Since then our family theatre audiences have increased and we are seeing record breaking family figures with over 180 people enjoying our most recent family show The Owl and the Pussycat by Soup Soap Theatre Company.
+Since then our family theatre audiences have increased and we are seeing record breaking family figures with over 180 people enjoying our family show The Owl and the Pussycat by Soup Soap Theatre Company.

 Img: The Owl and the Pussycat by Soap Soup Theatre